The Memory Remains: Chart performance

-The single was successful, hitting number 28 on the Billboard Hot 100, number 3 on the Mainstream Rock Tracks chart and number 13 on the UK Singles Chart.
-It was Metallica's last appearance in the top 40 of the Billboard Hot 100 until 2008's "The Day That Never Comes".
-The song was Faithfull's first Top 40 single on the Hot 100 since 1965's "Summer Nights", and her last to date.
+The single was successful, reaching number 28 on the Billboard Hot 100, number three on the Mainstream Rock Tracks chart and number 13 on the UK Singles Chart.
+It was Metallica's last appearance within the top 40 of the Billboard Hot 100 until 2008's "The Day That Never Comes".
+The song was Faithfull's first top-40 single on the Hot 100 since 1965's "Summer Nights" as well as her last.

 Music video

+According to Encyclopedia Metallica, the video was shot at the Van Nuys Airport and cost $400,000, with the large platform costing over $100,000.
+It premiered on 4 November 1997.
+The video broadcast by MTV's Mattrock on November 15, 1997.

-The "Memory Remains" music video (directed by Paul Andresen) features a surreal, anti-gravity concept.
+The music video features a surreal, anti-gravity concept.
 The band plays on a large, suspended platform making full and continuous rotations throughout the performance, like an enormous swing.
 The platform and band are actually stationary and the room, a giant constructed box, spins around it.
 Faithfull sings in a dark corridor and turns the crank of a street organ, the crank presumably attached to the rotating platform upon which the band plays.
 In some scenes paper money rains down, an allegorical reference.
 Throughout the music video, Jason Newsted fingerpicks his bass, despite almost exclusively playing with a pick throughout his career.

-According to Encyclopedia Metallica, the video was shot at the Van Nuys Airport and cost $400,000, with the large platform costing over $100,000.
-The video premiered on MTV's Mattrock on November 15, 1997.